omer-faruq/webbrowser.koplugin/README.md

 ## Rendering Modes
 - **Markdown**: Fetches content through the Jina AI Markdown gateway and displays it in the lightweight Markdown viewer.
+- **CRE**: Streams the downloaded HTML into the Cool Reader Engine for EPUB-like pagination, adjustable zoom, and the most consistent in-app browsing experience.
+If you want a web feel while staying inside KOReader, this is the recommended mode.
+When in CRE mode, the "Open here (CRE)" action remains available in KOReader's external link dialog so you can continue browsing in place.
 - **MuPDF**: Downloads the raw HTML (plus assets) to a temporary cache and opens it through MuPDF for a closer-to-original layout.
 When in MuPDF mode, the "Open here (MuPDF)" action remains available in KOReader's external link dialog so you can continue browsing in place.

 ## Limitations
 - **Markdown gateway rate cap**: The Jina AI gateway currently allows opening up to 20 pages per minute; exceeding this limit may result in temporary rate limiting.
 - **Site restrictions**: Some websites block automated Markdown conversion or content extraction.
-In such cases, you can manually enable the **MuPDF render mode** in your configuration file to display the page content directly.
+In such cases, you can manually enable the **CRE** or **MuPDF** render mode in your configuration file to display the page content directly.

 ## Getting Started
 - **Download & rename**: Clone or download this repository and rename the top-level folder to `webbrowser.koplugin/`.